sesam-community/simple-odata/README.md

 `value_field` - the name of the field containing the values, default value: value.

-`log_response_data` - set this value to true to log the received data for debugging purposes, default value: false.
+`page_size` - the number of entities fetched pr. page, default value: 1000.

-`stream_data` - stream response data, default value: true.
+`use_count_for_paging` - use the count returned from the Odata service as limit for pagination, this will make it slower, default value: false.

 ### Example system config: